-I began to learn about the many ways that cannabis can heal, especially when combined with other herbs, and I followed this trail of bread crumbs to Vermont, to study clinical herbal medicine at the Vermont Center for Integrative Herbalism and to work on the ground floor of the burgeoning medical cannabis industry as their official kitchen witch.
+I began to learn about the many ways that cannabis can heal, especially when combined with other plants, and I followed this trail of bread crumbs to Vermont, to study clinical herbal medicine at the Vermont Center for Integrative Herbalism and to work on the ground floor of the burgeoning medical cannabis industry as their official kitchen witch.

 Over the course of the next several years I learned everything I could about cannabis science and herbal medicine, and helped countless people on their healing journey through my work in the VCIH clinic and by making medicine at the dispensary.
 But I was still struggling.
 I gave birth to my daughter in the middle of all of this, and was launched into a storm of postpartum anxiety and paranoia, perpetual exhaustion, loneliness, isolation, and physical pain as my body was buckling under the pressure.